Dhiraj240/GitBot-v1/Guidelines.md

 # Slack Bot For Github

-This is a typical slack bot which uses Slack API to make the bot into conversation for newbies.
+This is a typical slack bot which uses Slack API.

+It makes the bot into conversation for newbies.

 Follow the steps and use @army_brat as prefix for the below commands.

 ## Note